 - Do the following:

 5b.
-Using an Internet search engine (with your parent’s permission), find ideas about how to conduct a troop court of honor or campfire program.
-Print out a copy of the ideas from at least three different websites.
-Share what you found with your counselor, and explain how you used the search engine to find this information.
+Using an internet search engine (with a parent or guardian’s permission), find ideas from at least three different websites about how to conduct a troop court of honor or campfire program.
+Present the ideas to your counselor and explain how you used a search engine to find this information.

 6a.
 Using a spreadsheet or database program, develop a food budget for a patrol weekend campout OR create a troop roster that includes the name, rank, patrol, and telephone number of each Scout.
 Show your counselor that you can sort the roster by each of the following categories: rank, patrol, and alphabetically by name.